Greenville Campground

 Nearby Attractions

-Three quaint, small towns - Greenville, Crescent Mills and Taylorsville, are in Indian Valley.
+Three quaint, small towns - Greenville, Crescent Mills, and Taylorsville, are located nearby in Indian Valley.
 They offer groceries, gas, dining, antique shops, museums and a nine-hole golf course, in addition to a beautiful drive or bike “around the valley.”
 If you are interested in volcanoes, geology or National Parks, take a picturesque 47 mile drive to Lassen Volcanic National Park.
 There you will find all four types of volcanoes found around the world and the most thermal features outside of Yellowstone!

 Recreation

 Beautiful Lake Almanor is a mere nine miles away, offering boating, swimming, hiking, biking, kayaking and fishing opportunities.
 In addition, fishing, kayaking, hiking and biking are less than five miles away at Round Valley Reservoir.
 Bird watching is a big attraction at both Round Valley and Lake Almanor.
 Biking and other sports equipment are available in nearby towns of Quincy & Chester.
-You might hire a bike van to drive you up the mountain and you can bike down!

 Contact Information